 In the Courtroom

-The Society regularly monitors cases in Wisconsin’s state and federal courts and seeks permission to file amicus briefs in cases likely to affect members’ practices or the medical liability environment, interfere with the patient-physician relationship or impose non-evidence-based constraints on the practice of medicine.
-In 2013-2014, the Society filed amicus briefs in four such cases:
+The Society regularly monitors cases in Wisconsin’s state and federal courts and seeks permission to file amicus (“friend of the court”) briefs in cases likely to affect members’ practices or the medical liability environment, interfere with the patient-physician relationship or impose non-evidence-based constraints on the practice of medicine.

 - Planned Parenthood of Wisconsin, Inc. et al. v.
-Van Hollen, et. al.
+Schimel, et. al.—United States Court of Appeals for the Seventh Circuit

 Learn more about our efforts in the courtoom.